Francesco Forte (footballer, born 1993)

-Francesco Forte (born 1 May 1993) is an Italian professional footballer who plays as a forward for club Catania on loan from Ascoli.
+Francesco Forte (born 1 May 1993) is an Italian professional footballer who plays as a forward for club Virtus Entella.

 Club career

 Pisa

 Forte made his professional debut for Pisa on 12 September 2010, against Ternana.
 He was a substitute of Giovanni Scampini.

 Internazionale

 Forte was signed by Internazionale on 2 August 2011 in a temporary deal, with Luca Tremolada moved to opposite direction.
 In June 2012 Inter signed Forte in a co-ownership deal for €170,000.
 Forte remained for the reserve team in 2012–13 season, as an overage player.
 Forte also made his Serie A debut in a 1–0 loss against Palermo coming as an 87th-minute substitute for Zdravko Kuzmanović, in 2012–13 Serie A. In June 2013 the co-ownership was renewed.

 Loan to Pisa

 On 1 July 2013, Forte was signed by Serie C side Pisa with a season-long loan deal.
 On 15 September he made his debut for Pisa, in Serie C, as a substitute replacing Giuseppe Giovinco in the 88th minute in a 1–0 away win over L'Aquila.
 On 20 October, Forte scored his first professional goal in the 33rd minute of a 3–0 home win over Paganese.
 On 24 November he scored his second goal, as a substitute, in the 86th minute of a 1–1 away draw against Prato.
 On 16 March 2014, Forte played his first entire match for Pisa and he scored his third goal in the 34th minute of a 2–2 home draw against Benevento.
 Forte ended his season-long loan to Pisa with 24 appearances and 3 goals.